autowarefoundation/autoware-documentation/docs/community/support/troubleshooting/index.md

 When installing CUDA, errors may occur because of version conflicts.
 To resolve these types of errors, try one of the following methods:

-- Unhold all CUDA-related libraries and rerun the setup script.
+- Unhold all CUDA-related libraries and rerun the playbook.

   ```bash
   sudo apt-mark unhold  \